 Your rate of metabolism affects everything from how you feel to how much you can eat every day to maintain your weight.
-Today we will look at how to increase metabolism in seniors.
+In this post, you will learn how to increase metabolism in seniors.

 It’s an unfortunate fact of life that as we age, our metabolism slows down.
 Most of us notice this naturally as it becomes harder and harder to win the battle of the bulge after every year has passed.